 However, keep in mind that these are only monetized when played from these nine countries listed here: (These are limited to the US, UK, Canada, Australia, France, Germany, Ireland, the Netherlands, and New Zealand.)
 Furthermore, the actual numbers are more ambiguous than generous.

 The actual numbers may vary.
 Why?

 It is important to take into consideration that the Premier payment system is based on revenue generated from advertising and subscriptions.
 The amount you make is directly tied to how much money SoundCloud generates.
 According to Techcrunch, Soundcloud failed to respond to their inquiries about how much artists would earn per 1000 ad-supported or premium subscription listener streams.

 However, several users have reported various numbers.
 In reality, in order to compete with other platforms like Spotify, Google, Amazon or Apple, Soundcloud has to provide more generous payouts to its artists.
 This could be a rough estimation of about $3 dollars per 1000 monetized streams according to several respondents on Reddit and Indie musicians.

 In general, it is still in the same range as Spotify.
 An expected payout can range from $0.0025 to $0.004 per stream.
 So for every 1000 plays, you’d receive between $2.50–$4.00.

-Because it’s limit to 9 countries, strictness in terms of monetization and low levels of income, Soundcloud is not meant to be a musician’s sole income source.
-This is only worth it if you have several thousands of streams every month.
+Soundcloud is not meant to be a musician’s sole income source.
+Why?
+This is only worth it if you have several hundreds of thousands of streams every month.
 Otherwise, your income, (calculating the deduction of hosting) will be very minimal and not worth the effort.
 While you may earn $15 for, let’s say 5000 monthly streams, you have to expect the cost of hosting and the time you put into your music.